gkshi/nuxt-models/README.md

 Option with nested model.

 `Option.value`
 Option name of nested model.
-Its value will be available as Entity.department.
+Entity.department will return its value.
 Cannot be combined with "hidden" option.

 `Option.hidden`